Kevinjky7555/Simple-Chatting-App/README.md

 "v6": 5002,
 ```

-Change the ip and port for all of them.
+Change the ip and port with your host's ones.

 - Server
 ```py